Viettel: 2010–2018: A global technology group

 In 2014, Nexttel in Cameroon and Bitel in Peru went into business.
 After 10 years of providing mobile services, Viettel started to focus on IT services, launching many digital services and solutions such as CA - digital signature service, SMAS - school management system, Agri.One - farmer supporting solution, BankPlus – door-to-door money transferring application and so on.
 On 25 February 2014, the company announced their success in manufacturing UAVs.
 Also in the same year, instead of sponsoring for various small programs, Viettel focused on large and significant CSR programs such as "Quy bo giong thoat ngheo", "Vi em hieu hoc" and so on.

 In March and October, 2015, Viettel launched Lumitel network in Burundi and Halotel in Tanzania.
 In Vietnam, Viettel is the first telco to pilot 4G services.

-In November, 2016, Viettel was officially granted the license to supply 4G services in Vietnam, declaring that they was able to produce infrastructure equipment for telecommunications network.
+In November, 2016, Viettel was officially granted the license to supply 4G services in Vietnam, declaring that they were able to produce infrastructure equipment for telecommunications network.
 Spontaneously, the number of Viettel's international customers hit 35 million.
 On 18 April 2017, Viettel launched 4G telecommunications network in Vietnam.
 Thanks to its nationwide coverage of up to 95%, Viettel became the first mobile network operator in the world to have nationwide 4G coverage right after launching.
 In the middle of 2017, Viettel's real time billing system (vOCS) was applied into practice.

 In 2018, Viettel intensified their efforts to contribute to the development of e-Government with flagship products such as national immunization information management system, national population database, smart city, and national single window portal.
 On 19 July 2017, Viettel was officially recognized by the Government as a Defense and Security Enterprise.
 On 5 January 2018, Military Telecommunications Group changed their name to Military Industry – Telecommunication Group.
 In March 2018, Viettel introduced their virtual server service entitled Viettel StartCloud, soaring to the leading position in the Data center and Cloud market.
 In June, 2018, the 10th international brand of Viettel was launched in Myanmar under the brand name of Mytel.